Michael Vose

 Michael Vose is an American politician.
-He serves as a Republican member for the Rockingham 5th district of the New Hampshire House of Representatives.
-He currently is the chair of the Science, Technology and Energy Committee.
+He served as a Republican member for the Rockingham 5th district of the New Hampshire House of Representatives.
+While in the legislature he served as the chair of the Science, Technology and Energy Committee.

 Personal life

 Vose resides in Epping, New Hampshire.
 Vose received a Bachelor of Arts in History from Keene State College.
 Vose received a Master of Arts in Public Administration from the University of Maine in 1975.

 Political career

 Vose served on the Peterborough Budget Committee from 1984 to 1989, as an Epping Library Trustee from 2012 to 2015, and has been on the Epping Planning Board since 2018.
-Vose has served in the New Hampshire House of Representatives since 2014.
+Vose served in the New Hampshire House of Representatives from 2014 to 2018 and from 2019 to 2026.
 Vose currently represents the Rockingham 5th district.
-He currently is the chair of the Science, Technology and Energy Committee.
+He served as the chair of the Science, Technology and Energy Committee.
+He resigned his seat in the New Hampshire House of Representatives on August 27, 2026.